webgme/webgme-taxonomy/docs/walkthrough/create-taxonomy.rst

 Vocabularies are expressed in a spreadsheet by nesting children under the parent (which may be a tag, vocabulary, or property).
 Top level elements (ie, in the first column) are assumed to be vocabularies.
 Properties are specified by specifying the type of property in parentheticals following the name of the given property.
 All other elements are assumed to be terms.

-In the above example, the vocabulary contains two terms, "person" and "pet."
-"Person" has 3 fields, name, age, and gender, which are text, integer, and enumeration types.
-Gender has 3 valid values: "male", "female", and "other."
-"Pet" has two fields including "type" which is an enum where the individual values have nested properties (eg, "kind of water").
+In the above example, the vocabulary contains seven terms defined the second column (e.g., "Handedness" and "DOB").
+The "Handedness" term has a single field, "value", which is an enum with two valid values: "Left" and "Right".
+Location has 3 properties: "Country", "State", and "ZIP" where the first two are strings and the last is a number.

 Before we can import this CSV into a taxonomy project, we must first create it.
 We can create a new project by navigating to the Taxonomy Design Studio and creating a new project from the initial modal: